 Can You Grow Rubber Plants Outside?

 Gardeners in USDA Hardiness Zones 10 and 11 can grow the plant outdoors, according to most rubber plant information.
-Outdoor rubber tree plants (Ficus elastica) may grow in Zone 9, too, if protection is offered.
+Outdoor rubber tree plants (Ficus elastica) may grow in Zone 9 if winter protection is offered.
 In this area, outdoor rubber tree plants should be planted on the north or east side of a building for protection from the wind.
 When the plant is young, prune it to a single trunk, as these plants tend to split when caught in the wind.

 Rubber plant information also says to plant the tree in a shady area, although some plants accept light, dappled shade.
 Thick, glabrous leaves burn easily when exposed to sunlight.
-Those living in tropical zones outside of the U.S. can grow outdoor rubber tree plants easily, as this is their native environment.
+Those living in tropical zones outside of the United States can grow outdoor rubber tree plants easily, as this is their native environment.

-In the wild, outdoor rubber tree plants can reach 40 to 100 feet in height.
+In the wild, outdoor rubber tree plants can reach 40 to 100 feet (12-30.5 m.) in height.
 When using this plant as an outdoor ornamental, pruning limbs and the top of the plant make it sturdier and more compact.

 Rubber Plant Information for Northern Areas